In this section, you will explore the following questions:

 In 1915, biologist Ronald Fisher proposed another model of sexual selection: the Fisherian runaway model, which suggests that selection of certain traits is a result of sexual preference.

-- The peacock’s tail is an example of the handicap principle.
-Having a healthy, beautiful tail discourages predation, helping in survival.
+Having a healthy, beautiful tail discourages predation, helping in the peacock's survival.
 This means that those individuals are most likely to survive and produce offspring.

-- The peacock’s tail is an example of the handicap principle.
-It appears that the tail makes the males more visible to predators and less able to escape, making it a disadvantage to the birds’ survival.
+It appears that the tail makes the male peacocks more visible to predators and less able to escape, making it a disadvantage to the birds’ survival.
 However, traits cannot evolve in a population if they serve as a handicap to the individuals that express that trait.
 Therefore, the tail must actually be an advantage.

-- The peacock’s tail is an example of the handicap principle.
-The tail makes the males more visible to predators and less able to escape, so the birds with the longest and most extravagant tails get eaten and do not reproduce.
+The tail makes the male peacocks more visible to predators and less able to escape, so the birds with the longest and most extravagant tails get eaten and do not reproduce.
 This causes the average tail length for males within the population to decrease over time due to natural selection.

-- The peacock’s tail is an example of the handicap principle.
-The tail, which makes the males more visible to predators and less able to escape, is clearly a disadvantage to the birds’ survival.
+The tail, which makes the male peacocks more visible to predators and less able to escape, is clearly a disadvantage to the birds’ survival.
 But because it is a disadvantage, only the most fit males should be able to survive with it.
-Thus, the tail serves as an honest signal of quality to the females of the population; therefore, the male will earn more matings and greater reproductive success.
+Thus, a healthy tail serves as an honest signal of quality to the females of the population; therefore, the male will earn more matings and greater reproductive success.

 In both the handicap principle and the good genes hypothesis, the trait is said to be an honest signal of the males’ quality, thus giving females a way to find the fittest mates— males that will pass the best genes to their offspring.